Breast Reconstruction for the “Well-derly”

-“My doctors are the reason I am fully recovered and feeling whole,” said Ruth, because in addition to removal of the tumor, Ruth made another tough decision—a double mastectomy with breast reconstruction!
-This was the most aggressive option on the table and the reconstruction was questioned by so many family members, friends, and even other health professionals.
+“My doctors are the reason I am fully recovered and feeling whole,” said Ruth, because in addition to the removal of the tumor, Ruth made another tough decision—a double mastectomy with breast reconstruction surgery!
+This was the most aggressive option on the table, and the reconstruction was questioned by so many family members, friends, and even other health professionals.
 “They said to me, ‘why would you do that?
 Do you really need to have boobs?’”
-As Ruth explains it had nothing to do with “the boobs,” but rather with her outlook and her desire to feel exactly the way she did before the cancer diagnosis.
-She felt she could handle the extra surgery time and recovery and her doctors agreed.
+As Ruth explains, it had nothing to do with “the boobs,” but rather with her outlook and her desire to feel exactly the way she did before the cancer diagnosis.
+She felt she could handle the extra surgery time and recovery, and her doctors agreed.
 “Dr. Montes said that it would be ageism if she didn’t provide all the options available.
 I liked that she said that.
 She was right.”

 Referring to Ruth as part of the growing group of elderly, healthy, adults they called “The well-derly,” Dr. Ibrahim came on board and reviewed Ruth’s case extensively with Dr. Montes and their team.
 The decision was made that immediately after her mastectomy, she would have placement of implants to restore the shape and volume of her breasts.

-The follow up appointments with Dr. Ibrahim for the reconstruction were frequent and according to Ruth would have been a bother if it wasn’t for Dr. Ibrahim himself, and his staff.
+The follow-up appointments with Dr. Ibrahim for the reconstruction were frequent and, according to Ruth, would have been a bother if it wasn’t for Dr. Ibrahim himself, and his staff.
 “He is a caring doctor.
-He called me frequently to follow up, his nurses, including Marianne, made themselves available to me.
+He called me frequently to follow up, and his nurses, including Marianne, made themselves available to me.
 And it was such an important part of my recovery.
-I never felt worried because I knew that they were the best around and truly cared what happened to me.
+I never felt worried because I knew that they were the best around and truly cared about what happened to me.
 They were encouraging, too.
 And we laughed a lot.”
 Dr. Ibrahim and his team understand the important role that reconstruction plays in the lives of many breast cancer patients.
 They aim to return to a woman what cancer has taken from her and promote the best quality of life.